 Step 5: Input the photo’s URL into the box with the auto-generated Instagram link.

-Step 6: Click the Download button.
-Then, click the resulting Download Picture button to save your image.
+Step 6: Click the Download Now button.
+Then, click the resulting Download button (directly underneath your image) to save your image.

 On a mobile device:

 Step 1: Open the Instagram app and find the photo you want to download.

 Step 2: Tap on the Triple-Dot icon and click Copy Link.